-I am a Professor of Early Childhood Education in the Faculty of Education at Western University in Ontario, Canada.
+I am a Professor of Early Childhood Education in the Faculty of Education at Western University in Ontario, Canada, and the co-director of the Ontario Provincial Centre of Excellence in Early Years and Child Care and the British Columbia Early Childhood Pedagogies Network.
 Prior to joining Western University, I was a Professor at the School of Child & Youth Care at the University of Victoria in British Columbia, where I now serve as Adjunct Professor.

-I have published on a diversity of topics relating to early childhood, including Encounters with Materials in Early Childhood Education (Routledge, 2017), Unsettling the Colonial Places and Spaces of Early Childhood Education (Routledge, 2015), Journeys: Reconceptualizing Early Childhood Practices (University of Toronto Press, 2014), and Flows, Rhythms, and Intensities of Early Childhood Education Curriculum (Peter Lang, 2010).
-I am currently working, with my colleague Affrica Taylor, on a book entitled Children and Animals: Common World Ethics for Entangled Lives (Routledge).
+I am the author/co-author of more than 40 peer reviewed articles, and six books including The Common Worlds of Children and Animals: Relational Ethics for Entangled Lives (Routledge, 2018), Encounters with Materials in Early Childhood Education (Routledge, 2017), Unsettling the Colonial Places and Spaces of Early Childhood Education (Routledge, 2015), Youth Work, Early Education, and Psychology: Liminal Encounters (Palgrave, 2016), Journeys: Reconceptualizing Early Childhood Practices (University of Toronto Press, 2014), and Flows, Rhythms, and Intensities of Early Childhood Education Curriculum (Peter Lang, 2010).